ausdebating/constitution/constitution.rst

    #. records, books and other financial documents of the association,
    #. this constitution,
    #. minutes of all committee meetings and general meetings of the association.
+   #. policies of the association.

 #.
-   A member of the association may obtain a copy of any of the documents referred to in subclause on payment of a fee of not more than $1 for each page copied.
+A member of the association may obtain a copy of any of the documents referred to in this clause on payment of a fee of not more than $1 for each page copied.

 #.
 Despite subclauses and (2), the committee may refuse to permit a member of the association to inspect or obtain a copy of records of the association that relate to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of the association.